awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 We recommend that you use [EC2 Image Builder](https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html) to automate the creation, management, and deployment of customized, secure, and up\-to\-date "golden" server images that are pre\-installed and preconfigured with software and settings\.

 If you use Sysprep to create a standardized AMI, we recommend that you run Sysprep with [EC2Launch v2](ec2launch-v2.md)\.
-If you are still using the EC2Config \(Windows Server 2012 R2 and earlier\) or EC2Launch \(Windows Server 2016 and later\) agents, see the documentation for using Sysprep with EC2Config and EC2Launch below\.
+If you are still using the EC2Config \(Windows Server 2012 R2 and earlier\) or EC2Launch \(Windows Server 2016 and 2019\) agents, see the documentation for using Sysprep with EC2Config and EC2Launch below\.

 **Important**
 Do not use Sysprep to create an instance backup\.
 Sysprep removes system\-specific information; removing this information might have unintended consequences for an instance backup\.